A Comprehensive Guide to the Teenage Engineering Pocket Operator PO-33 KO!

 Note: The Pocket Operator PO-33 KO! has four monophonic voices.
 The voices are divided into melodic and drum voices.
 If a pattern exceeds four note polyphony, melodic voices take priority over drum voices.

 Holding down sound will hide the tracking motion of the LED so you can see which which sounds are active in the current pattern.
+The display will show four digits.
+The first two are currently selected slot and the last two are the currently selected slice.

 Hold record + any key from 1-16.
 The microphone will record until the keys are released and the recording will be stored in the position you selected (1-16).
 If a cable is inserted into the line in jack the PO-33 will record via line in.
 PO-33 has a total of 40 seconds recording memory.
 While recording, the number of seconds left will be displayed on the LCD.
 If the memory is full, delete or record over an existing sound.